EM-shopify-dev/add-product-variants-description/README.md

 First, here's how to display description depending on a selected product variant :

-Add html to the main-product.liquid file in the Sections folder (position it where you would like to display the description), for example:
+Add html to the product-template.liquid file in the Sections folder (position it where you would like to display the description), for example:

 ```
 <div class="hideAll">